 2. Prep your meals ahead of time.

-I highly recommend checking out the 14-Day Lean Clean meal plan to set you up for success.
+Related: The 14-Day Lean Clean meal plan to set you up for success.
 The book is filled with tons of useful information (over 200 pages worth!).
 I am using this meal plan to hit my health and fitness goals.
+Use the code: fitnancials for 10% off!

 3. Get a Fitbit.